Publications of Thomas Colcombet

 tour of results and ideas related to monadic theories of linear orderings.

-Weakly definable languages of infinite trees are an expressive subclass of regular tree
+Weakly definable languages of infinite trees are an expressive subclass of

-decidable whether the language is weakly definable.
-We also show that given a parity
+automaton, it is decidable whether the language is weakly definable.
+We also show

-automaton, it is decidable whether the language is recognizable by a nondeterministic
+that given a parity automaton, it is decidable whether the language is recognizable

-co-Büchi automaton.
+by a nondeterministic co-Büchi automaton.

 The decidability proofs build on recent results about cost automata over infinite